 We have been doing this for many years now and we have retained samples of products and formulations we have made ourselves to justify our data and apply it to your own products.

-We include information on shelf-lives in our free guidance document that we provide our clients.
+We include information on shelf-lives in our free cosmetic label compliance document that we provide our clients.

 For more complex formulations, such as emulsions, there are two ways to determine stability / shelf-life.
 The first is by making samples of your products for reference and observing any changes that occur over time.
 The longer your product remains unchanged, the greater the shelf-life you can assign.